junxit/us-congress-bills-116/metadata.md

 - 2019-02-07 — Mr. Cohen moved to suspend the rules and pass the bill.
 - 2019-02-07 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1413)
 - 2019-02-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1413)
+- 2019-02-11 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.